Mammograms have pros and cons for women in their 40s. They can handle the nuance

 From 1996 until 2002, the independent panel of volunteer medical experts who help guide physicians, insurers and policymakers said women should begin screening at 50.
 In 2002, the task force said women in their 40s should be screened every year or two.
 In 2009, it said that 40-something women should decide whether to get mammograms based on their health history and individual preferences.

-The new study was conducted in 2022, while the task force guidelines called for women in their 40s to make individual decisions.
+The new study was conducted in 2022, when the task force guidelines called for women in their 40s to make individual decisions.

 New guidelines

 In 2024, the panel returned to saying that all women between the ages of 40 and 74 should be screened with mammograms every other year.
-Rising breast cancer rates in younger women, and models showing the number of lives screening might save, especially among Black women, drove the push for earlier screening.
+Rising breast cancer rates in younger women, as well as models showing the number of lives that screening might save, especially among Black women, drove the push for earlier screening.

-An editorial accompanying the new study stressed the need for education about mammography and the value of shared decision-making between clinicians and patients.
+An editorial accompanying the new study stresses the need for education about mammography and the value of shared decision-making between clinicians and patients.

 Copyright 2024 NPR